akinpelu746/hello-workflow/readme.md

 * The temporal web can be accessed via  [a4de88e42cb7d4d67a553611f6dc082d-684175084.us-west-1.elb.amazonaws.com](http://a4de88e42cb7d4d67a553611f6dc082d-684175084.us-west-1.elb.amazonaws.com:8088)

-url to an cation [link](https://github.com/akinpelu746/hello-workflow/actions/runs/1630688420)
+url to a github action workflow  [link](https://github.com/akinpelu746/hello-workflow/actions/runs/1630688420)

 To imporve the app